MLR-SNet: Transferable LR Schedules for Heterogeneous Tasks: Related Work

 \section{Related Work}

-\textbf{Meta learning for optimization.} Meta learning or learning to learn has a long history in psychology \cite{ward1937reminiscence,lake2017building}.
+\textbf{Meta learning for optimization.} Meta learning, or learning to learn has a long history in psychology \cite{ward1937reminiscence,lake2017building}.
 Meta learning for optimization can date back to 1980s-1990s \cite{schmidhuber1992learning,bengio1991learning}, aiming to meta-learn the optimization process of learning itself.
+Inspired from such beneficial attempts, many researches were proposed to meta-learn the optimization process of different learning tasks.
+The early work is proposed by Schmidhuber et al.\cite{schmidhuber1992learning}, developing an end-to-end differentiable system to jointly train both the network and the learning algorithm by gradient descent, making the network able to modify its own weights.
+Bengio et al. \cite{bengio1991learning} also proposed to learn parameterized local neural net update rules that avoids back-propagation.
+Furthermore, Hochreiter et al. \cite{hochreiter2001learning} jointly train two networks, in which the output of back-propagation from one network was feed into an additional learning network to attain the learning algorithm.

-Recently, \cite{andrychowicz2016learning,ravi2016optimization,chen2017learning,wichrowska2017learned,li2017learning,lv2017learning} have attempted to scale this approach to larger DNN optimization problems.
-The main idea is to construct a meta-learner as the optimizer, which takes the gradients as input and outputs the updating rules.
+Recently, \cite{andrychowicz2016learning,ravi2016optimization,chen2017learning,wichrowska2017learned,li2017learning,lv2017learning} have attempted to scale this idea to larger DNN optimization problems.
+The main idea is to construct a meta-learner as the optimizer, which takes the gradients as input and outputs the whole updating rules.
 These approaches tend to make selecting appropriate training algorithms, scheduling LR and tuning other hyper-parameters in an automatic way.
 The meta-learner of these approaches can be updated by minimizing the generalization error on the validation set.
-Also, \cite{li2017learning} utilized reinforcement learning and \cite{ravi2016optimization} used test error of few-shot learning tasks to train the meta-learner.
-Except for solving continuous optimization problems, some works employ these ideas to other optimization problems, such as black-box functions \cite{chen2017learning}, model's curvature \cite{park2019meta}, evolution strategies \cite{houthooft2018evolved}, combinatorial functions \cite{rosenfeld2018learning}, MCMC Proposals \cite{wang2018meta}, etc.
+Furthermore, \cite{li2017learning} utilized reinforcement learning and \cite{ravi2016optimization} used test error of few-shot learning tasks to train the meta-learner.
+Except for solving continuous optimization problems, some works employ these ideas to other optimization problems, such as black-box functions \cite{chen2017learning}, few-shot learning \cite{li2017meta,finn2017model}, model's curvature \cite{park2019meta}, evolution strategies \cite{houthooft2018evolved}, combinatorial functions \cite{rosenfeld2018learning}, MCMC Proposals \cite{wang2018meta}, etc.